jaspector

 For most building related projects inside city limits, including new construction, remodeling, upgrades, improvements, mechanical systems, and additional structures

+Not all construction work requires a permit in Waynesville, MO.
 The following work is generally exempt: No public exempt-work list was found on the reviewed Waynesville pages.
+When in doubt, confirm with the local building department before starting work.